-Helen Azar a public librarian specializing in history.
-I grew up in a Russian speaking household and as a child used to compile paragraphs from children’s books and magazines for fun.
+Helen Azar grew up in a Russian speaking household and as a child used to compile paragraphs from children’s books and magazines for fun.

-After a relatively short career in research science I decided to switch gears and return to grad school to fulfill a dream of becoming a librarian.
-Currently I am working at the Free Library of Philadelphia, and I am also a published author.
+After a relatively short career in research science Helen decided to switch gears and return to grad school to fulfill a dream of becoming a librarian.
+For 10 years she worked at the Free Library of Philadelphia, during which time she also became a published author.

 Helen’s professional scientific training and a passion for Russian history led to co-authoring several articles on the identification of the remains of the last Tsar and his family.